How does the Peel District School Board hire new teachers?

 No, the board does not receive applications or resumes for teaching jobs other than through VIP.
 Resumes delivered or mailed to our schools or Human Resources are not kept on file or processed.

-What information can I include on my electronic resume on VIP?
+What information can I include on my electronic resume on VIP and ApplytoEducation?

 What can I expect to happen at an interview in a school in Peel?